 Gene and cell therapy

 At Oxford BioMedica our goal is to build a sustainable and profitable biopharmaceutical company for our shareholders through the successful development and commercialisation of breakthrough gene and cell-based medicines that improve the lives of patients.
-We are doing this by exploiting our LentiVector® platform to develop our own products and to build partnerships with other companies working with lentiviral vector products
+We are doing this by exploiting our LentiVector® platform to develop our own products and to build partnerships with other companies working with lentiviral vector product.

 The LentiVector® platform is an advanced lentiviral-based gene delivery system designed to overcome the safety and delivery challenges associated with earlier generation vectors.